 This type of analysis is excellent for companies to protect each shipment, as well as to reduce costs.
 Seasonal lane calendars are too general and inflexible to temperature extremes.
-With predictive analytics, logistics leaders managing temperature-sensitive cargo, such as food and beverages, pharmaceuticals, etc., can see when they have opportunities to use weather extremes to their advantage.
+With predictive analytics, logistics leaders managing temperature-sensitive cargo, such as food and beverages, pharmaceuticals, and more, can see when they have opportunities to use weather extremes to their advantage.
 They can potentially reduce overspend on temperature-controlled freight when temperatures drop and take additional measures to protect freight when temperatures rise.

 No matter where your company lies along the supply chain, access to real-time, reliable data is the only way to effectively estimate delivery times and stick to each customer’s OTIF requirements.
 Understanding all the variables and dependencies at this level helps companies become more agile to change, reduce costs, and have greater confidence in their decisions.
 The key to all this data is having it presented in a way that makes it immediately actionable and in hand well enough ahead of time to modify plans and expectations.

 While not all risks are completely avoidable, having the best possible data as early as possible gives you a little wiggle room.
 Instead of being reactive and cleaning up the damage after it happens (and paying fines), you can be proactive and take action to avoid risk factors disrupting your supply chain altogether.
 OTIF is less of a burden and instead offers an opportunity to rise to the top.